Inevitability of Polarization in Geometric Opinion Exchange: Model and dynamics

 \subsection{Examples}

-While \Cref{def:polarization} reflects complete issue alignment, it does not necessarily capture the division into two sizable clusters.
+While \Cref{def:polarization} reflects complete issue alignment, it does not necessarily capture the division into two sizable groups with opposing opinions.
 In particular, it includes consensus configurations where all opinions are equal.

-If the update function is odd $f(-A)=-f(A)$, then there is a symmetry argument (observed previously both in \cite{HJMR} and~\cite{gaitonde2021polarization}) to establish issue radicalization.
-More precisely, if $n$ opinions are sampled i.i.d.~from a distribution which gives the same weights/density to $\vu$ and $-\vu$, then with high probability the agents converge to a polarized configuration with $n/2\pm O(\sqrt{n})$ agents in each cluster.
+If the update function is odd $f(-A)=-f(A)$, then there is a symmetry argument (observed previously both in~\cite{HJMR} and~\cite{gaitonde2021polarization}) to establish the division into two opposing camps.
+More precisely, if $n$ opinions are sampled i.i.d.~from a distribution which gives the same weights/density to $\vu$ and $-\vu$, then with high probability the agents converge to a polarized configuration with $n/2\pm O\left(\sqrt{n}\right)$ agents in each group.
 For completeness we give a concentration bound argument in \Cref{lem:concentration}.

 For asymmetric update functions, we do not address this issue theoretically.
-However, empirically it appears that even if the update function is asymmetric, randomly placed agents tend to congregate into two clusters, each of significant size.
+However, empirically it appears that even if the update function is asymmetric, randomly placed agents tend to congregate into two groups, each of significant size.

-For example, \Cref{fig:asymmetric} illustrates simulations with the asymmetric update function in \Cref{eq:asymmetric} in scenarios where the opinions were initially placed uniformly at random on the sphere for $d=3$.
-We took \(100\) agents, \(\eta_+ = 0.9\), and \(\eta_- = 0.1\).
-For three different random starting configurations, the configurations after \(2500\) time steps are shown in the image.
-The histogram on the bottom right displays the distribution of the size of the cluster containing \(\vu_1\), over \(100\) runs of the experiment.
-We can see that despite the asymmetry of the update rule, the cluster size is around half of the number of opinions.
+For example, \Cref{fig:asymmetric} illustrates simulation for the update function given by~\eqref{eq:asymmetric} with~\(\eta_+ = 0.9\), and \(\eta_- = 0.1\).
+Opinions of \(100\) agents were initially placed uniformly at random on the sphere for $d=4$.
+An example of such random configuration is shown in \Cref{fig:asym_a}.
+For four different random starting configurations, the configurations after \(2800\) time steps are shown in the image.
+The histogram on \Cref{fig:asym_d} displays the distribution of the size of the polarized groups, over \(1000\) runs of the experiment.
+We can see that despite the asymmetry of the update rule, the group size is around half of the number of opinions.

-As seen below, the most challenging aspect of the analysis we employ is to determine if the random process can get stuck in an ``almost orthogonal'' configuration.
+The most challenging aspect of the theoretical analysis we employ is to determine if the random process can get stuck in an ``almost orthogonal'' configuration.
 That could correspond to a situation where the agents sort into communities interested in disjoint topics.
 However, such almost orthogonal configurations are inherently unstable and ultimately evolve into polarization.